cssninjaStudio/vuero/packages/demo/documentation/icon-box/icon-box-feather-documentation.md

-### Feather Icons
+### Lucide Icons

-The Vuero `<VIconBox />` component works also very well with the `Feather Icons` icon set.
-Use the same markup and just replace the existing icons with some from Feather Icons.
+The Vuero `<VIconBox />` component works also very well with the `Lucide Icons` icon set.
+Use the same markup and just replace the existing icons with some from Lucide Icons.

 <!--code-->